All Article

 Why Burn Rate Matters

-- Building investor confidence: Investors pay close attention to burn rate because it reflects how efficiently a business is using its capital.
-A manageable burn rate signals strong financial discipline.
+• Building investor confidence: Investors pay close attention to burn rate because it reflects how efficiently a company uses its capital.
+A manageable burn rate signals financial discipline and responsible growth.

 Types of Burn Rate